 The existence of the records from a PFA may make it extremely difficult to become employed, advance in your career or receive advanced education.
 In addition, a PFA record will often cause incredible damage to an individual’s personal and professional reputation.
 Unfortunately, many people will conclude you are a domestic abuser even when a domestic abuse allegation has been withdrawn or been proven to be false.
 A temporary PFA can be expunged in a circumstance where no final PFA order was ordered in the case.
 Moreover, the records of a PFA may also be expunged when the PFA has been withdrawn prior to becoming a final order or where the PFA has been dismissed by court order.

 The Pennsylvania expungement process can take up to 6 months to complete.
 The process is initiated with the filing of the Expungement Petition and supporting paperwork with the Clerk of Courts in the county where the charges were filed.
-The district attorney is given a deadline to either oppose or agree to the expungement.
+The district attorney is given a deadline of 60 days to either oppose, consent or take no position on the expungement request.

 The Expungement Hearing